PersonofNote/aminorstudio-gatsby/src/pages/projects/brightmoments-popup.md

 coverImage: ../../images/project-images/brightmoments-popup/art-website.jpg
 icons:
     - { icon: "gatsby", link: "https://www.gatsbyjs.com/", tooltip: "Built with Gatsby" }
-    - { icon: "node", link: "https://nodejs.org/en/", tooltip: "Built with Node" }
+    - { icon: "express", link: "http://expressjs.com/", tooltip: "Built with ExpressJS" }
     - { icon: "postgres", link: "https://www.postgresql.org/", tooltip: "Built with PostgreSQL" }
 visible: true
 date: 2021-05-06
-tags: [javascript, react, programming, full-stack, express, nft, art]
+tags: [javascript, react, programming, full-stack, express, nft, art, postgresq]
 ---

 I am a founding member of the Brightmoments DAO, and built the first iteration of [Brightmoments.io](https://brightmoments.io/) for the popup gallery.
 I worked from Figma wireframes and built the website and the api that synchs among the website and three screens displaying featured NFTs in the physical gallery.
+The screens show the full-resolution, uninterrupted images, while the site displays more information such as the title, the artist, and a link to bid on or purchase the NFT.

 [Read about the popup on Decrypt](https://decrypt.co/68536/bright-moments-nft-art-installation-is-bringing-the-venice-ca-counter-culture-into-web-3-0) and check out the [Instagram](https://www.instagram.com/brightmomentsgallery/)